doctrine/orm/docs/en/reference/configuration.rst

 for inspiration how to setup the cli.

-If you installed Doctrine 2 through Composer, then the Doctrine command is available to you in the bin-dir, by default at ``vendor/.bin/doctrine``.
+If you installed Doctrine 2 through Composer, then the Doctrine command is available to you in the bin-dir, by default at ``vendor/bin/doctrine-orm``.

-If you installed Doctrine 2 through PEAR, the ``doctrine`` command line tool should already be available to you.

 In general the required code looks like this: